RainingSea/cese/project/website/EcoFriendlyLivingTips/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'EcoFriendlyLivingTips' will be developed using Python with the Flask framework for handling web requests and routing.
-HTML will be used to create the front-end templates.
-The application will consist of a main file 'main.py' that will handle user authentication, data management, and serve the HTML templates.
-The application will interact with local text files for data storage, ensuring a lightweight and efficient design.",
+"Implementation approach": "The web application 'EcoFriendlyLivingTips' will be developed using HTML for the front-end and Python for the back-end.
+The application will be structured with a main Python file handling user authentication, data storage, and routing.
+HTML templates will be created for various user interfaces including login, account creation, tips submission, and community forum.
+The application will utilize local text files for data storage, ensuring simplicity and ease of management.",

-"UI design": "The user interface will consist of several key pages: a login page, a registration page, a dashboard for viewing eco-friendly tips, a resource page for external links, a community forum page, a profile page for user information, and a contact form page.
-Each page will have a consistent layout with a navigation bar for easy access to different sections.
-Interactive elements will include forms for login, registration, tip submission, resource addition, and contact support.",
+"UI design": "The user interface will consist of the following components: a login page for user authentication, an account creation page, a main dashboard displaying eco-friendly living tips, a submission form for new tips, a resource access page, a community forum for discussions, a profile management page, and a contact form for support.
+Each component will be linked through navigation menus, allowing users to easily access different features.
+The login page will direct users to the dashboard upon successful authentication.",

-"Data Storage": "Data will be organized in local text files with the following naming conventions: 'users.txt' for user account information, 'tips.txt' for eco-friendly living tips, 'resources.txt' for external resources, and 'forum.txt' for community forum posts.
-Each file will store data in a simple, structured format, such as one entry per line, allowing for easy retrieval and management through basic file operations in Python.",
+"Data Storage": "Data will be stored in local text files, organized as follows: 'users.txt' for user account information, 'tips.txt' for eco-friendly living tips, 'resources.txt' for external resources, and 'forum.txt' for community forum posts.
+Each file will contain structured data in plain text format, allowing for easy reading and writing through Python file operations.
+User passwords will be stored in plain text as per project specifications.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/tips.html", "templates/resources.html", "templates/forum.html", "templates/profile.html", "templates/contact.html", "users.txt", "tips.txt", "resources.txt", "forum.txt"],
+"File list": ["main.py", "templates/login.html", "templates/dashboard.html", "templates/create_account.html", "templates/tips.html", "templates/resources.html", "templates/forum.html", "templates/profile.html", "templates/contact.html", "users.txt", "tips.txt", "resources.txt", "forum.txt"],

 "Data structures and interfaces": " classDiagram
-    class User {
+    class Main {
-        -username: str
-        -password: str
+        -UserManager user_manager
+        -TipManager tip_manager
+        -ResourceManager resource_manager
+        -ForumManager forum_manager
-        -email: str
+        +main() str
-        +create_account() void
-        +login() bool
-        +update_profile() void
     }
-    class Tip {
+    class UserManager {
-        -title: str
-        -content: str
-        +submit_tip() void
+        -users: dict
+        +login(username: str, password: str) bool
+        +create_account(username: str, password: str) bool
     }
-    class Resource {
+    class TipManager {
-        -title: str
-        -link: str
-        +add_resource() void
+        -tips: list
+        +get_tips() list
+        +submit_tip(tip: str) bool
     }
-    class ForumPost {
+    class ResourceManager {
-        -username: str
-        -content: str
-        +create_post() void
+        -resources: list
+        +get_resources() list
+        +add_resource(resource: str) bool
     }
-    class Main {
+    class ForumManager {
-        -User user
-        -Tip tip
-        -Resource resource
-        -ForumPost forum_post
-        +main() str
+        -posts: list
+        +get_posts() list
+        +add_post(post: str) bool
     }
 ",
 [/CONTENT]